videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-1.1.x/api/sdk-reference/videosdk-class/methods.md

   - type: [`bool`](https://api.dart.dev/stable/2.15.1/dart-core/bool-class.html)
   - `OPTIONAL`
   - Default value is `true`.
-  - It will specifiy if the stream should send multiple resolution layers or single resolution.
+  - It will specify if the stream should send multiple resolution layers or single resolution.

 - participantId